walmartlabs/bolt/packages/electrode-bolt-cli/README.md

 ## Notes

-- This tool isn't required for using the `electrode-bolt` tool, but it allows you to run `bolt` tasks from the command line easily rather than having to have bolt itself installed globally or having all of your `npm run` tasks directly linked to every task `electrode-bolt` provides.
+- This tool isn't required for using the `bolt` tool, but it allows you to run `bolt` tasks from the command line easily rather than having to have bolt itself installed globally or having all of your `npm run` tasks directly linked to every task `bolt` provides.

 ## Contributing